 Camp Wood in Real County, Texas — The American South (West South Central)

 Topics and series.
-This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
+This historical marker is listed in these topic lists: Forts and Castles • Military • Native Americans.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
-A significant historical year for this entry is 1762.
+A significant historical date for this entry is March 15, 1762.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida.
-This page has been viewed 1,497 times since then and 6 times this year.
-Photos: 1, 2. submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida. • Syd Whittle was the editor who published this page.
+This page has been viewed 975 times since then and 7 times this year.
+Photos: 1, 2, 3. submitted on November 11, 2009, by Bill Royal of Sun City Ctr, Florida. • Bill Pfingsten was the editor who published this page.